 Bid stimulators use your historical performance data to recommend you mobile bid modifications.
 Taking those recommendations is wise.

-AdWords search, display, and shopping campaigns are all going to be very competitive this holiday season.
+Google Ads search, display, and shopping campaigns are all going to be very competitive this holiday season.
 Every advertiser, retailer, and shopper are ready to make the most of it.
 But is it all about keywords, campaigns, and reports?
 Not really.
 There is another critical factor that can help you win the race, i.e., aesthetics or user experience.
 Having an appealing website layout and an optimized user experience is sure to add to the perfect campaign structure.
-In the next section, we will help you give your users an enthralling expertise on your stores this Black Friday season.
+In the next section, we will help you give your users

 A soothing user experience can go a long way in attracting new customers, making a deal and in holding customers loyal.
 At AdNabu, we believe that a task half-done is a task undone.
 Similarly, getting everything right from keywords to campaign creation to tracking conversion is all undone if user experience (UX) isn’t optimized.
 In this section, we will learn how user experience can help reduce bounce rate, cart abandoners, etc.